 This is an updated review visit as we’ve just been to Legoland Discovery Centre in Manchester again.
-We’ve been before the previous year but during school holidays and the price difference this time was a big one: original visit £26 for Sealife and Legoland combined, compared to just £8 for term time adult and toddler deal for Legoland only!
+We’ve been before the previous year but during school holidays and the price difference this time was a big one: original visit £26 for Sealife and Legoland combined, compared to just £9 for term time adult and toddler deal for Legoland only or £14 with Sealife!

-The adult and toddler deal is valid monday-friday term time only and includes one adult and one toddler for £8.
-Additional adults are £8.
+The adult and toddler deal is valid monday-friday term time only and includes one adult and one toddler for £9.

 It’s such a bargain, even compared to individual admission which is, when booked online, £15.95 an adult and £11.95 for 3-11 year olds.